 In this episode, Michele Vincent, Senior Director of Marketing and Sales at MADICORP, explains everything you need to know about recruiting through Facebook groups and be sure to check out her follow-up episode Creating Talent Communities Using Facebook groups.

 What you will learn:

-Why Facebook Groups Are A Great Way To Source Talent
+Facebook Groups Are A Great Place To Source Talent

 Successful recruiting today must include a multi-channel approach because job seekers and passive candidates learn about companies and jobs through a variety of platforms beyond job boards.
 It has become increasingly important for the modern-day recruiter to tap into their inner marketer when it comes to attracting talent and getting ahead of job seekers.